-Blood pressure (BP) measured in the doctor’s office is not always accurate.
-And these days, monitoring your BP in the safety and privacy of your home may be more preferable to going to a doctor's office.
-The American Heart Association (AHA), the United States Preventive Services Task Force and the Million Hearts Initiative all recommend home BP monitoring prior to the diagnosis of hypertension and for its management.
+Blood pressure measured in the doctor’s office is not always accurate.
+And these days, monitoring your blood pressure in the safety and privacy of your home may be more preferable to going to a doctor's office.
+The American Heart Association (AHA), the United States Preventive Services Task Force and the Million Hearts Initiative all recommend home blood pressure monitoring prior to the diagnosis of hypertension and for its management.

-Provides step-by-step instructions on how to correctly measure BP
+Provides step-by-step instructions on how to correctly measure blood pressure

-Reminds you to check your BP for a 3-7 day monitoring period
+Reminds you to check your blood pressure for a 3-7 day monitoring period

-Calculates your average BP for each monitoring period, the value that matters most!
+Calculates your average blood pressure for each monitoring period, the value that matters most!

-Allows you to share your BP measurements with your doctor
+Allows you to share your blood pressure measurements with your doctor

-Provides links to information about managing your BP
+Provides links to information about managing your blood pressure

-A complete home BP monitoring platform designed by physicians.
+A complete home blood pressure monitoring platform designed by physicians.

-Helps patients accurately measure BP using any monitor
+Helps patients accurately measure blood pressure using any monitor

 Provides actionable data, supports team-based care and revenue cycle management